Behaviour

 -

-Support the child to self-regulate by using calm down boxes or a quiet space – by encouraging them to move away from the situation - giving them time to reflect/calm down or understand why the behaviour is not acceptable-in a way appropriate to the child’s level of understanding.
+Support the child to self-regulate by using calm down boxes or going to our quiet space, staff modelling and naming our feeling, demonstrating how to be calm, showing how co-regulation can help, using calm down breathing – by encouraging them to move away from the situation - giving them time to calm down before stepping in to reflect on what happened, or understand why the behaviour is not acceptable-in a way appropriate to the child’s level of understanding.

 -